 miCF is staffed by a multidisciplinary team of clinicians, molecular biologists, genetic counsellors and nurses.

 We do lots of research.
 We work with kids and families to conduct clinical trials.
-Take a look at Kids Research to read about current and in-process trials.

 About Cystic Fibrosis

 Cystic Fibrosis is an inherited disorder that causes severe damage to the lungs and digestive system.
 It affects the cells that produce mucus, sweat and digestive juices.
 These secreted fluids are normally thin.
 In people with cystic fibrosis, the secretions become thick and sticky, and instead of acting as a lubricant, the secretions plug up tubes, ducts and passageways.

 In Cystic Fibrosis a defect, or mutation, in the CFTR gene changes a protein that regulates the movement of chloride out of cells.
 The result is thick, sticky mucus in the respiratory, digestive and reproductive systems, as well as increased salt in sweat.

 Many different defects can occur in the CFTR gene.
 The type of gene mutation is associated with the severity of the condition and variety of symptoms, including:

 - very salty-tasting skin